leadafrik/kodisha-pwa/public/legal/TERMS_OF_SERVICE.md

 Subject to the arbitration provisions, the courts of Kenya shall have exclusive jurisdiction over disputes.

 ### 16.3 Entire Agreement
-These Terms, together with the Privacy Policy, constitute the entire agreement between you and Kodisha.
+These Terms, together with the Privacy Policy, constitute the entire agreement between you and Mamamboga Digital.

 ### 16.4 Severability
 If any provision is found unenforceable, the remaining provisions remain in full force and effect.